AbasSunday/PolicyEnquiry/README.md

 Make sure you have [Java](https://www.java.com/en/) and [Maven](http://maven.apache.org) installed on your system, if not follow the vendor instructions for installing them on your operating system.
-In order to run tests in CHROME browser make sure you have chromedriver and it is accessibile in Linux OS/iOS family it would be in /usr/bin/ for example in Windows OS family you should export your chromedriver localization to system path
+In order to run tests in CHROME browser make sure you have chromedriver and it is accessibile in Linux OS/iOS family it would be in /usr/bin/ for example in Windows OS family you should export your chromedriver localization to system path and for **window-user chrome will have an .exe extension while with mac iOs the chrome will not have an exe extention**

 #  Running Tests